fjukstad/walrus/README.md

 ![walrus](misc/walrus-200x200.png)

-# Walrus
+# walrus
-Walrus is a small tool I built to run data analysis pipelines using Docker containers.
-It is very simple: Walrus reads a pipeline description from either a JSON or YAML file and starts Docker containers as described in this file.
+walrus is a small tool for executing data analysis pipelines using Docker containers.
+It is very simple: walrus reads a pipeline description from either a JSON or YAML file and starts Docker containers as described in this file.
+We have used walrus to develop analysis pipelines for analyzing whome-exome as well as RNA sequencing datasets.

 # Pipeline
 A pipeline has a *name*, a list of *pipeline stages*, optional